open-learning-exchange/myplanet/README.md

 ##### Including the correct format for the code

-To maintain uniform formatting of the code, use the following keys combinations in .java, .xml, or any other project files you have changed in Android Studio before committing and pushing the code to the takeout repository:
+To maintain uniform formatting of the code, use the following keys combinations in .java, .xml, or any other project files you have changed in Android Studio before committing and pushing the code to the myPlanet repository:

 For Windows, use `ctrl + alt + L` to format few lines and `shift + ctrl + alt + L` to format an entire file.